dmcqueen/wine-ai/README.md

    ```bash
    bin/get_wines.sh "goes with asian food"
    ```
-   The script sends the query text to the model server to obtain a vector and then performs an ANN search against the Vespa index.
+   The script sends the query text to the model server to obtain a `query_vector` and then performs an ANN search against the Vespa index.
+By default the "vector" search rank profile is used.

+   Expected results of above query.

    ```
    [